Agazed/WorldLoad/README.md

 Ever wanted to load or teleport to a world without using Multiverse?

-This is a lightweight plugin allows you to simply load, create, remove, and teleport to a world.
+This is a lightweight plugin allows you to simply load, create, remove, and teleport worlds.

 Features:

 * Drag and drop worlds into your main directory and load them with this plugin
-* Create worlds and have them load when you start your server
 * Teleport to worlds
+* Create/load worlds
+* Remove/Delete/unload worlds
+* See world statistics
+* List your worlds

 Instructions: